 However, first choose your chicken!
 For the benefits that the ancient Chinese believed in, you need, ideally,

-For some of the dishes I'll put up, you can use chicken stock - the recipe is included in case you prefer to make it yourself - which you can also buy.
+For some of the dishes I'll put up, you can use chicken stock the recipe for which is included in case you prefer to make it yourself.
+Alternatively you can buy organic chicken stock..

 This is really a consommé which adds flavour and all sorts of other benefits to your dish.

 You could also use turkey.
 It has its own flavour but if it was raised the same way it should have the same benefits.

 Chicken is reckoned in Chinese medicine to have mainly Yang qualities but that doesn't mean it won't benefit people who are Yin deficient.